Only Fools and Horses: Audio releases

 A number of episodes were re-edited for audio purposes and released on either audio cassette or CD.
 In total, there were five CDs released, with the first one being released on both CD and cassette.

 An album was released in 2002.
-Only Fools and Horses: The Album featured songs used in the show, as well as John Sullivan performing the theme tune and Hookie Street.
+Only Fools and Horses: The Album featured songs used in the show, as well as John Sullivan performing the theme tune and "Hookie Street".
 Apart from the physical CD release, the album has never been available digitally, meaning that the theme tune has never appeared on streaming or download services as of 2025.
 A single was released to support the album, which sampled the show's theme tune, titled Del Boy's Tune.
 The music video features John Challis as Boycie and Patrick Murray as Mickey Pearce.

 Before Euro 2004, an unofficial England song was released by Undercover.
-The track, titled Viva England!, sampled both the opening theme from Only Fools and Horses and Hookie Street—used with John Sullivan's blessing—and reached number 49 in the charts.
+The track, "Viva England!", sampled both the opening theme from Only Fools and Horses and "Hookie Street" – used with John Sullivan's blessing – and reached number 49 in the charts.

 Theatre

-A four-minute show named "Royal Variety Performance" was shown on 27 November 1988 (viewed by 18.14 million people) and had Del, Rodney, and Albert appear on the Royal Variety Show.
-It was staged on 24 November 1986, and the plot saw David Jason, Nicholas Lyndhurst and Buster Merryfield appear on stage in character, thinking that they are delivering boxes of alcohol to an associate of Del's, only later realising where they actually are.
-They also mistake the Duchess of York for Del's associate.
+A four-minute show named "Royal Variety Performance" was shown on 27 November 1988 (viewed by 18.14 million people) and had Del Boy, Rodney, and Albert appear on the Royal Variety Show.
+It was staged on 24 November 1986, and the plot saw David Jason, Nicholas Lyndhurst and Buster Merryfield appear on stage in character, thinking that they are delivering boxes of alcohol to an associate of Del Boy's, only later realising where they actually are.
+They also mistake the Duchess of York for Del Boy's associate.

 An idea of an Only Fools and Horses stage show was mooted by Ray Butt, following the success of other sitcom crossovers such as Dad's Army and Are You Being Served?.
 Sullivan was not keen, owing to his work on Just Good Friends as well as Only Fools and Horses, and inexperience with the theatre, so nothing came of it.